-There are lots of speakers that now incorporate Amazon's Alexa personal assistant, but only a few focus on a speaker's original purpose: cranking out great-sounding tunes.
+There are lots of speakers that now incorporate Alexa, Amazon's voice assistant.
+But only a few focus on a speaker's original purpose: cranking out great-sounding tunes.
 Even fewer combine sound quality, smart speaker skills and portability.
-Ultimate Ears seeks to hit the trifecta with its Megablast, which is why it's one of the best Alexa speakers around.
+Ultimate Ears seeks to hit the trifecta with its UE Megablast, which is why it's one of the best Alexa speakers and best smart speakers around.

 The unit includes minimal controls: There are power and Bluetooth-pairing buttons on the top of the device, and volume controls on the side.
 If you're using Alexa, the limited controls aren't a problem, but if you're playing via Bluetooth, you may wish that there were a way to pause a song or skip to the next track without using your mobile device.
 Nor is there a way to mute the microphone from the speaker; you have to use the app for that.

 Under a protective plastic ring on the bottom, you'll find the micro-USB port for charging the battery.
 The charging port's placement can be a problem if you want always-on access to Alexa; you can't have it plugged in and have it stand upright; you'll need to lay it on its side.
 Purchasing the optional $40 charging dock solves that problem.

 Like the Megaboom, the Megablast is rated IPX67, meaning it can withstand being submerged in water for up to 30 minutes.
 Neither the Echo nor the Sonos One is waterproof at all.
 I put it in a sink full of water for 5 minutes, and it showed no signs of harm.

 Alexa was as responsive on the Megablast as it was on an Echo.
 You can even give Alexa commands while using the Megablast as a Bluetooth speaker (though you can't control music you're playing via Bluetooth with Alexa).